Oyami-Srk/AccountManagerInformationManager/README.md

 Also, this project contains some codes from internet which released under their licenses.

 **All code I declared copyright is released under GPL-3 License.**

+### 3. TODO List (Will never be done)

+- Using CDN to store attachment.
+- Implement password retrieving using Q/A.
+- Using Redis to share sessions across cluster.
+- Improve Database performance and transaction.
+- Improve UI logic.